 Developer contributions have also been affected by the introduction of Community Infrastructure Levies (CIL).
-CIL works by levying a charge per net additional floorspace created on all smallscale developments, instead of requiring developers to pay specific contributions towards individual projects as per the current developer contribution process (Section 106, which is still in place for large developments).
+CIL works by levying a charge per net additional floor space created on all small-scale developments, instead of requiring developers to pay specific contributions towards individual projects as per the current developer contribution process (Section 106, which is still in place for large developments).
 Although this is designed to create a more consistent charging mechanism, it also complicates the ability of the Council to fund the necessary infrastructure requirements created by new development due to the changes in process and the involvement of the city and district councils who have exclusive legal responsibility for determining expenditure.
 The Council also expects that a much lower proportion of the cost of infrastructure requirements will be met by CIL contributions.

-Huntingdonshire and East Cambridgeshire District Councils are currently the only districts within Cambridgeshire to have adopted CIL - Cambridge City Council and South Cambridgeshire were originally due to implement in April 2014, but their draft schedules are currently being revised, with no new timescales announced as yet, and Fenland District Council has decided not to implement at present.
+Huntingdonshire and East Cambridgeshire District Councils are currently the only districts within Cambridgeshire to have adopted CIL.
+Both Cambridge City Council and South Cambridgeshire District Council submitted their draft CIL Charging Schedules in 2014 but withdrew them in 2017 due to delays in the examination of their Local Plans; they will therefore consider CIL at a later date.
+Fenland District Council has no plans to implement CIL at present.

-New legislation introduced on the 1st September 2019 has now removed the 'rule of five', where it was not possible to pool more than five developer contributions together on any one scheme; this therefore will have a positive impact on funding flexibility for the Council.
+New legislation introduced on the 1st September 2019 has now removed the 'rule of five' pooling restriction, where it was not possible to pool more than five developer contributions together on any one scheme; this therefore will have a positive impact on funding flexibility for the Council.